Basic Rules of Table Manners

 A few tips and rules for basic table manners...

-If you are served a meal that is already on the plate, wait until everyone has been served before picking up your cutlery.
+If you are served a meal that is already on the plate, wait until everyone has been served before picking up your cutlery, unless invited by your host to start.

-Eat at a relaxed pace and don't wolf down course after course.
-Pace yourself to match your fellow diners.
+Eat at a relaxed pace and pace yourself to match your fellow diners.

 Talking while there is food in your mouth should be avoided at all costs - even when you have a conversational gem up your sleeve.